kotlin-hands-on/kotlin-junit-sample/README.md

 ### Application Code

 Both projects contain a simple Todo application with:

-- **TodoItem** - A Java class representing a todo item with title, description, completion status, and timestamps
+- **TodoItem** − a Java class representing a todo item with title, description, completion status, and timestamps
-- **TodoRepository** - A Java repository class for managing todo items in memory
+- **TodoRepository** − a Java repository class for managing todo items in memory

 ### Test Code

-- **initial/**: Contains comprehensive JUnit 5 tests written in Java
+- **initial/**: Contains a JUnit 5 test written in Java for the `TodoItem` class
-- **complete/**: Same tests converted to Kotlin, demonstrating idiomatic Kotlin testing patterns
+- **complete/**: Contains an additional Kotlin test for the `TodoRepository` class, demonstrating idiomatic Kotlin testing patterns

 ## Technologies

 - **Java**: 17
-- **Kotlin**: 2.2.20 (test code only in complete version)
+- **Kotlin**: 2.2.21 (test code only in the `complete` version)
 - **JUnit**: 5.11.0
 - **Build Tools**: Maven and Gradle (both supported)
 - **UI Library**: Jexer 1.6.0 (terminal UI library)